WildlifeSouth.com Contact Us

 Rubbermaid ActionPacker

-• Rigid - rigid containers are great for food (such as bread or cereal) that you don't want crushed.
-It is also a good choice for camera equipment when you might not be taking your camera bag, maybe a canoe camping trip.
+• Rigid - Rigid containers are great for food (such as bread or cereal) that you don't want crushed.
+It is also a good choice for camera equipment when you might not be taking your camera bag such as a canoe camping trip.
 They offer very good moisture protection as long as the lid is on.

 These storage containers are relatively inexpensive and can be purchased at department stores like Walmart.
 The container pictured in the image is a Rubbermaid brand and features locking lids.

-• Crushable - collapsible coolers (at least that's what I use).
-I love these things.
-Great for items that are ok to get smooshed during packing in a car or canoe.
+• Crushable - Collapsible coolers are great for items that are ok to get smooshed during packing in a car or canoe.
 I use them specifically for clothing, usually at least two coolers for a week long stay.

 The neat thing about using a collapsible cooler is it's somewhat waterproof, heck it's designed to put ice into.
 For added protection on a canoe trip you could line the cooler with a heavy duty garbage bag.